G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Detailed Algorithms

 G$^2$uardFL leverages Z-Score Normalization~\cite{fei2021score} to normalize features $\mathbf{X}_1^r$ and $\mathbf{X}_2^r$ due to their different magnitudes.
 Since the orchestration server randomly selects $K$ clients, G$^2$uardFL utilizes zero vectors to fill client features of non-participating clients, i.e.,

 where $\mathbf{X}^r_{1, c_i}$ and $\mathbf{X}^r_{2, c_i}$ are normalized model-wise and layer-wise features of client $c_i$ at iteration $r$, respectively.

 \textbf{Inter-client Relation Construction}.
-Regarding the second challenge, our attention turns towards delineating relationships between benign and malicious weights, as visually represented in Fig.~\ref{fig:flatten_weight}.
+To address the second challenge, the attention turns towards delineating relationships between normal and poisoned weights, as represented in Fig.~\ref{fig:flatten_weight}.
 Weights of benign clients exhibit variations, ascribed to the partially non-iid local data, symbolized by $\bs{w}_1$, $\bs{w}_2$, and $\bs{w}_3$.
-Malicious weights align roughly in the same direction as benign ones to avert degradation of primary task performance, as shown by $\opn{cos}(\bs{w}_i, \tilde{\bs{w}}_j) > 0$.
-Following Nguyen \emph{et al.}~\cite{nguyen2022flame}, we identify three types of malicious weights.
+Poisoned weights align roughly in the same direction as normal ones to avert degradation of primary task performance, as shown by $\cos(\bs{w}_i, \tilde{\bs{w}}_j) > 0$.

-The first type, exemplified by $\tilde{\bs{w}}_1$ and $\tilde{\bs{w}}_2$, demonstrates a large angular deviation from local models of benign clients and the global model.
-These weights are trained to optimize performance on backdoored samples, either by high PDR or extensive local training rounds, as evidenced by DBA~\cite{xie2020dba}.
+We identify three types of poisoned weights following previous research~\cite{nguyen2022flame}.
+The first type, denoted by $\tilde{\bs{w}}_1$ and $\tilde{\bs{w}}_2$, demonstrates a large angular deviation from local models of benign clients and the global model.
+These weights are trained to optimize performance on backdoored samples, either by high PDR or large local training rounds.
 The second type, denoted by $\tilde{\bs{w}}_3$ and $\tilde{\bs{w}}_4$, possesses a small deviation but exhibits a large magnitude intended to amplify the impact of the attacker.
-This magnitude is a product of scaling up weights to augment their influence on the global model, as demonstrated in the model replacement attack~\cite{wang2020attack}.
-In the third category of attacks, the angular and magnitude variations are not substantially different from benign models (e.g., $\tilde{\bs{w}}_5$), rendering them less discernible from benign models.
-These malicious weights are achievable by constraining the $L_p$-norm of the difference between malicious weights and the global model, as seen in the Constrain-and-scale attack~\cite{bagdasaryan2020how} and AnaFL~\cite{bhagoji2019analyzing}.
-Our subsequent aim is to develop a method for assessing inter-client relationships by reducing similarities between benign and malicious clients, while simultaneously enhancing similarities among malicious clients.
+This magnitude is a product of scaling up weights to augment their influence on the global model~\cite{wang2020attack}.
+In the third category of attacks, the angular and magnitude variations are not substantially different from normal models (i.e., $\tilde{\bs{w}}_5$), rendering them less discernible from normal models.
+These poisoned weights are crafted by constraining the $L_p$-norm of the difference between poisoned weights and the global model, as seen in the Constrain-and-scale attack~\cite{bagdasaryan2020how} and AnaFL~\cite{bhagoji2019analyzing}.
+Next, we develop a method for assessing inter-client relationships by reducing similarities between benign and malicious clients, while simultaneously enhancing similarities among malicious clients.

-For the first type, where malicious weights consistently maintain a large angle with benign weights, G$^2$uardFL applies cosine similarity to calculate the distance between distinct clients.
-The adjacency matrix $\mathbf{E}^r_1$ is thus formulated as shown in Eq.~\eqref{eq:cos_edge}.
-Here, the corresponding element in $\mathbf{E}^r_1$ approaches 0 as the angle between flattened vectors of model weights of two clients increases.
+For the first type, where poisoned weights consistently maintain a large angle with normal ones, G$^2$uardFL applies cosine similarity to measure distances among clients.
+The adjacency matrix $\mathbf{E}^r_1$ is thus formulated as follows: